Guaranteed fixed fees for Leasehold Conveyancing in Writtle

-I've recently bought a leasehold house in Writtle.
-Am I liable to pay service charges relating to a period prior to completion of my purchase?
+I've recently bought a leasehold property in Writtle.
+Do I have any liability for service charges for periods before completion of my purchase?

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).